Akwasi Asante

 Asante began his senior career in England with Birmingham City.
 He made his first-team debut in the Europa League play-off round second leg against C.D.
 Nacional in August 2011, and made his debut in the Football League while on loan at Northampton Town in January 2012.
 He had spells on loan at Shrewsbury Town in both 2012–13 and 2013–14, but injury disrupted his progress, and he left Birmingham when his contract expired.
 Without a club while recovering from injury, he spent the latter part of the 2014–15 season with Kidderminster Harriers before moving on to Solihull Moors, with whom he won the National League North title.
 Asante signed for Grimsby Town in January 2017, after missing the first couple of months of 2017–18 recovering from injury, he went on loan to Solihull Moors, however, he left Grimsby by mutual consent in February 2018.
 He completed the season with Tamworth, and after a short spell on loan at Chester, he joined them permanently in January 2019.
-In June 2020 he signed for Gloucester City, and joined Chesterfield in November.
+He spent the first few months of the 2020–21 season with Gloucester City, then joined Chesterfield, where his three-year stay was again interrupted by injuries, and spent six months with Darlington.

 Club career

 Early life and career

 Asante was born in Amsterdam to Ghanaian parents.
 He played at amateur club Neerlandia, which then merged with two other clubs to form Blauw-Wit Amsterdam.
 As a youngster he had interested Ajax, but he chose to join HFC Haarlem's youth academy, where he spent three years before the family moved to the UK when he was 13.
 He played for Wednesbury Sports Union in the Walsall Junior Youth League before joining Birmingham City F.C.'s Academy, where he began a two-year scholarship in July 2009.

 In the 2010–11 season, Birmingham chose not to enter a reserve team in a competitive league, but Asante was a regular member of the under-18 Academy team and played in the Birmingham Senior Cup.
 In October 2010 he scored five goals as the under-18s beat Tottenham Hotspur's under-18s 6–0.
 This performance contributed to his first competitive involvement with the first team a few days later, when he was named among the substitutes for the League Cup fourth-round tie against Brentford.
-Asante signed his first professional contract, of two-and-a-half years, in January 2011.
+Asante signed his first professional contract, of two and a half years, in January 2011.
 Injury kept him out for four months, but he was an unused substitute for Birmingham's last two Premier League games of the season, against Fulham and Tottenham Hotspur.